Phil Esposito: Boston Bruins (1967-1975)

 Esposito was named to the NHL's first All-Star team six consecutive times (from 1969 to 1974), and won the Hart Memorial Trophy as the NHL's most valuable player in 1969 and 1974.
 His Boston fans, celebrating his scoring touch during his heyday, displayed bumper stickers that read, "Jesus saves, Espo scores on the rebound."
 Esposito, while not a fast or graceful skater, was best known for his unmovable presence in front of the opposition net from which he could score from all angles.
 Esposito has said, "Scoring is easy.
 You simply stand in the slot, take your beating and shoot the puck into the net."
 He also possessed a combination of skating and stickhandling ability, strength, and long reach that enabled him to "rag the puck," holding onto it for long periods of time in the face of opponents' checks and thus enabling his team to kill off penalties.

 During his prime, Esposito centred one of the most renowned forward lines in history, featuring Ken Hodge on his right wing and Wayne Cashman on his left.
-Esposito and fellow superstar Bobby Orr led the Bruins to Stanley Cup victories in 1970 and 1972, and first-place finishes in the League in 1971, 1972 and 1974.
+Esposito continued to put up sensational numbers along side fellow superstar Bobby Orr.
+During the 1969–70 season he finished one point shy of back to back 100 point seasons with 99.
+During the subsequent postseason he helped lead the Bruins to their first Stanley cup in 29 years, as he finished with a career best 27 points (13 goals 14 assists) during the playoffs.

 During 1970–71, Esposito shattered the record for most goals in a season, finishing with 76.
 The mark stood until 1982, when Wayne Gretzky scored his 77th, 78th and 79th goals against the Buffalo Sabres on February 24, 1982, at the Buffalo Memorial Auditorium.
 Esposito was on hand to present the game puck to Gretzky.
 Esposito also set the single-season point-scoring record in 1971 with 152, a mark later raised by Gretzky to 215.
-Only three others have reached the 150 point plateau — Mario Lemieux (4 times), Steve Yzerman and Bernie Nicholls — and only Gretzky, Lemieux, Brett Hull, Teemu Selänne and Alexander Mogilny have matched or bettered Esposito's 76 goals in a season.
+Only four others have reached the 150 point plateau — Mario Lemieux (four times), Steve Yzerman, Bernie Nicholls and Connor McDavid — and only Gretzky, Lemieux, Brett Hull, Teemu Selänne and Alexander Mogilny have matched or bettered Esposito's 76 goals in a season.
 The 1970 season also saw Esposito shatter the single-season mark for shots on goal, tallying 550.
 Only one other player has come within 100 shots of this record, Alexander Ovechkin in 2008–09, in a season that was four games longer than when it was set.
+With Esposito scoring 152 points, his fellow teammates also put up incredible numbers: Bobby Orr (with 139), Johnny Bucyk (116) and Ken Hodge (105).
+The group finished 1–2–3–4 in league scoring, the first time in NHL history the season's top four scorers all played for one team.
+At the end of the year he was awarded the Lester B. Pearson Award for the first time and his second Art Ross trophy.